 By rebranding clean energy, we can empower all Americans to work together for a stronger future.
 It’s time to get down and dirty.

+***Jigar Shah is the president of Generate Capital and a co-host of GTM's Energy Gang podcast.
+This piece was originally published at LinkedIn.
 Listen to Jigar discuss the piece in this week's podcast, starting at 30:55.